 TXWES is another college getting into the varsity esports arena.
 They have three games: Overwatch, League of Legends, and Hearthstone.

-For scholarships, Texas Wesleyan University is offering up to 12 scholarships in the amount of $2,000.
+For scholarships, Texas Wesleyan University is offering up to 12 scholarships for $2,000.
 These will be awarded on your game history and also on your performance as a university athlete.

 They’re looking for student coaches, scouts, and opponent analysts as well, but the scholarships might only be limited to the athletes.
 That could change as the program grows.